By Canada specialist Caroline

 Discovering Vancouver’s food scene

 Set beside the Pacific Ocean, Vancouver is a multicultural city whose modern buildings are surrounded by rainforest-covered mountains, river estuaries and the Salish Sea.
-I like the compactness of its centre, it’s so easy to explore on foot.
+I like the compactness of its center, it’s so easy to explore on foot.

 The diversity of the people here is reflected in the food.
 Walking through the city streets, you'll encounter restaurants serving anything from local and Japanese seafood to Chinese, Vietnamese, Italian and Belgian menus.